 Instead of spending a ton of cash at Lucky Brand Jeans or Urban Outfitters, opt for another of Target’s exclusive clothing collections for your latest hippie chic womenswear.
 Target’s Knox Rose brand seamlessly blends boho-chic sensibility with an affordable price point — a true match made in heaven.

 Candy is dandy, but savings are sweeter.
 Next time you’re in the convenience store, you might be tempted to snag a $2 candy bar next to the register.
-Instead of indulging at a high cost, wait until you get to Walmart — you can snag a giant-sized chocolate bar for the same exact price.
+Instead of indulging at a high cost, wait until you get to Walmart — you can snag a giant-sized chocolate bar for $2 to $4.

 Walmart and Target Price-Match: List of Online Competitors